Rules of Competition

 Photos are graded by using the following five-point rating system.
 (You may see the compiled results by requesting them from the registrar.)

-• 5—Outstanding, of a quality that would merit inclusion in a juried exhibition; significant “wow” factor.
+5—Outstanding, of a quality that would merit inclusion in a juried exhibition; significant “wow” factor.

-• 4—Very good technically and compositionally, but lacking the quality that makes it unforgettable.
+4—Very good technically and compositionally but lacking the quality that makes it unforgettable.

-• 3—Average, having some minor deficiencies.
+3—Average, having some minor deficiencies.

-• 2—Some good points, but with some major deficiencies.
+2—Some good points, but with some major deficiencies.

-• 1—Needs significant improvement.
+1—Needs significant improvement.

 Members serving as judges are not permitted to enter the competition that they are judging.
 As compensation, they will be awarded nine points.
 A member may not act as a judge more than once in any calendar year.

-• James W. Simmons Photographer of the Year: In recognition of Jim Simmons' outstanding contributions to the CCC, this award is presented to the Class A photographer who has accumulated the highest number of points during the year.
+Presented in memory of Mr. Simmons’ outstanding contributions to the club.
+This award is presented to the Class A photographer who has accumulated the highest number of points during the year.